 Once the landlord has completed the pet screening process, they decide whether or not to approve the pet.
 If the pet is approved, the tenant can move into the rental property with their pet.

-Benefits of Conducting Pet Screenings For Landlords
+Benefits of Conducting Pet Screening For Rentals

 - Minimizes risk of destructive pets that can damage the rental unit through scratching, biting, stains, etc. Proper screening allows landlords to identify and decline high-risk applicants.